hemantaph/ler/docs/_build/html/_sources/autoapi/ler/rates/ler/index.rst.txt

               if True, the function will resume from the last batch.

           **save_batch** : `bool`
-              if True, the function will save the parameters in batches. if False, the function will save all the parameters at the end of sampling. save_batch=False is faster.
+              if True, the function will save the parameters in batches. if False (default), the function will save all the parameters at the end of sampling. save_batch=False is faster.

           **output_jsonfile** : `str`
               json file name for storing the parameters.